frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 A pharmacist in Ireland many years ago attended a meeting of pharmacists where they were going to try and encourage every pharmacist in the country to stock the contraceptive pill.

-This was in the early 1970s when the pill was not legal.
+This was in the early 1970s when the pill was not legal in Ireland.
 There was a panel of experts there to try and persuade these pharmacists that this was okay.

 One of them was a prominent moral theologian in a prominent Catholic seminary.
 He was also in favor of contraception, a dissident in that particular teaching.
 He tried to make it seem very acceptable: "follow your conscience."